Fall 2015 Enrollment

 Scholarship Priority Deadline (non-binding): Apply by December 1st (Notification of acceptance is on a rolling basis beginning in late September.)

 TUITION AND COSTS

 TUITION AND COSTS BEFORE FINANCIAL AID 2015-2016

 |Room and Board (on campus)||$8,480||$8,480|

 Financial Aid Breakdown 2014-2015

-50% of full-time first-time undergraduates receiving student loan aid
+49% of full-time, first-time undergraduates awarded student loan aid

-$8,114 Average amount of federal state local or institutional grant aid received
+$8,760 Average amount of federal, state, local, or institutional grant aid awarded

-$5,898 Average amount of student loan aid received by full-time first-time undergraduates
+$5,975 Average amount of student loan aid awarded to full-time, first-time undergraduates

 Truman State University looks for students who enjoy challenges, who are intellectually curious, and enjoy discovering more about themselves in an engaging atmosphere.
 Truman highly recommends the following high school core curriculum: four units English/language arts, three units mathematics (four units are strongly recommended), three units social studies/history, three units science, one unit fine arts and two units foreign language (in the same language).